 Many families have yet to have these important discussions (38% of parents and 43% of children).

 “No matter how much wealth a family has accumulated, discussions about estate planning are essential to ensure the wishes of parents are carried out,” Chris McDermott says, Fidelity’s senior vice president of Private Wealth Management.

 One-third of parents and children believed these conversations should occur after retirement, but Fidelity recommends planning before retirement when finances and health may become an issue.

-Three out of ten surveyed families also disagreed that children would know where to find important family documents, like power of attorney, wills and health care proxies.
+Three out of ten surveyed families also disagreed that children would know where to find important family documents, like the power of attorney, wills, and health care proxies.

 Fidelity recommends defining family roles in advance, ensuring all family members know where important documents are, and for children to make commitments to have follow-up conversations regarding estate plans.